 Post-Traumatic Stress Disorder Symptoms

 If you or a loved one has experienced a traumatic event, post-traumatic stress disorder may occur.
 These symptoms of PTSD can appear quickly or may take years to develop.
 Due to its unpredictability in timing, it is important to know the post-traumatic stress disorder symptoms that may require further treatment.
-The 5 main PTSD symptoms are:
+The five main PTSD symptoms are:

 - Numbing: Emotional numbing is a common sign of post-traumatic stress disorder.
 Suffering from PTSD is emotionally taxing, leading those who suffer from the condition to detach emotionally.
 The numbing of emotions can be shown as detachment from interests, distance from loved ones, and inability to express emotions.

-- Negative Mood: Similar to emotional numbing is negative mood.
+- Negative Mood: Similar to emotional numbing is a negative mood.
 If you or a loved one is suffering from post-traumatic stress disorder, you may witness extreme negative moods and mood swings.
 Depression, guilt, and aggression are typically exaggerated when affected by post-traumatic stress disorder.

 - Hyper-Arousal: Experiencing hyper-arousal may occur mentally or physically for those suffering from post-traumatic stress disorder symptoms.
 Senses are heightened, causing physical symptoms such as jumpiness, high blood pressure, nausea, muscle tension, and difficulty focusing and falling asleep.

-- Avoiding: The last of the PTSD symptoms is avoidance of anything that may bring up memories of the trauma.
+- Avoiding: The last of the PTSD symptoms is the avoidance of anything that may bring up memories of the trauma.
 Someone suffering from post-traumatic stress disorder may detach from people, activities, and thoughts that remind them of their traumatic experience.
 This can exaggerate the feeling of isolation.

 Post-Traumatic Stress Disorder Treatment